getstrm/pace/docs/reference/cli-reference/README.md

 id: 36be4c46-4e1b-431d-b9db-1b315f537a85 # a random identifier of this cli instance.
 ```

-A global flag named `telemetry-interval-seconds` defines the interval in seconds that the CLI uses between consecutive uploads of the collected telemetry.
+A global flag named `telemetry-upload-interval-seconds` defines the interval in seconds that the CLI uses between consecutive uploads of the collected telemetry.
 This does not happen in the background, but whenever you execute some command with the CLI.
 There's a file named `~/.config/pace/telemetry-last-upload-timestamp` that holds the unix timestamp of the last telemetry upload.

 **Disabling telemetry:** of course you can easily disable the telemetry uploads.
 You can do one of the following.

-1. add `telemetry-interval-seconds: -1` to `~/.config/pace/config.yaml`
+1. add `telemetry-upload-interval-seconds: -1` to `~/.config/pace/config.yaml`
-2. put `export PACE_TELEMETRY_INTERVAL_SECONDS=-1` into your shell environment
+2. put `export PACE_TELEMETRY_UPLOAD_INTERVAL_SECONDS=-1` into your shell environment
-3. add `--telemetry-interval-seconds=-1` to every pace cli call you execute.
+3. add `--telemetry-upload-interval-seconds=-1` to every pace cli call you execute.

 You cannot disable the collection of calls into the statistics file, but the telemetry will be kept in the local file only, they will not be uploaded.